rjspencer/docs/theming.md

 ### option:Textarea
 Provides users with a textbox where they can input any string.
-Data provided is user's string.
+Data returned is user's string.

 ## Variables with Options